iloveyii/alip/README.md

 Alip Framework
 =======
-This a MVC PHP framework.
+This a light PHP framework based on MVC pattern.
 The model has the business logic like validation.
 The view has the presentation (html) logic.
 The controller handles the different types of HTTP request.
 But before controller we need a router to route the request to designated controller based on the request URI.
-We have implemented a vary light Router class that handles GET, POST, UPDATE and DELETE methods.
+We have implemented a very light Router class that handles GET, POST, UPDATE and DELETE methods.

 This framework does not use any built in libraries or packages.
 All code is custom written.
 It only uses composer for autoloading.